samuelpratt/FSharpMagicSquareKata/README.md

 ##What?

 It's a basic implimentation of a 3x3 Magic Square checker (https://en.wikipedia.org/wiki/Magic_square).
-It will only work on 3x3 squares at present as the row value has been hard coded.

 Look in [Program.fs](MagicSquareKata/Program.fs) as this is where action is.